OpenFlex/xara-cairo/README.md

 - Build no longer requires svn and unzip
 - No more splash screen
 - Exclude files from the repo that are auto-generated or copied
-- Removed 4391 to obsolete header file references
+- Removed 4799 to obsolete header file references and DECLARE tags

 (ed44)